 Why Build an AR-15 at Your Home?

-So the prime question: Why the hell should I waste my time in my garage, run through all those articles and research to build an AR-15 when it is readily available in the market?
+So the prime question: Why should I waste my time in my garage, run through all those articles and research to build an AR-15 when it is readily available on the market?
 You may be right, these rifles are available at many stores, but when you build your own AR-15 there are several things you may find advantageous detailed below:

 When you build your own AR-15, it is up to you to choose the less expensive parts to fit your budget.
 So try searching for stores that have parts that are cheap but serve the purpose.
-You can even find a complete rifle building kit that contains all the necessary parts that you may require to build an AR-15.
-The only thing those kits don’t contain is the lower receiver which can be found easily from $50-$90.
-Use your search engine kungfu to find them relatively easily.
+You can even find a complete rifle building kit that contains all the necessary parts that you may require building an AR-15.
+The only thing those kits don’t contain is the lower receiver, which can be found easily from $50-$90.
+Use your search engine magic to find them relatively easily.